2019 Tennessee Titans season: AFC Championship: at (2) Kansas City Chiefs

 The Titans struck back with a 15-play, 74-yard drive that took 9:07 off the clock.
 Tannehill finished the drive with a 1-yard touchdown pass to offensive tackle Dennis Kelly on a tackle-eligible play that put the team back up by 10 points.
 Mecole Hardman returned the ensuing kickoff 35 yards to his 35-yard line.
 From there, Kansas City drove 65 yards in 5 plays, the longest a 24-yard completion from Mahomes to Demarcus Robinson.
 On the last play, Mahomes threw a 20-yard touchdown pass to Hill, cutting their deficit to 17–14.
 Then after a punt, Mahomes completed 4 passes for 41 yards and rushed for 7 before taking off for a 27-yard touchdown run in which he evaded five Titans players on the way to the end zone.
 This gave the Chiefs a 21–17 lead with 23 seconds left in the half.

 After a pair of punts to start the second half, Kansas City drove 73 yards in 13 plays to go up 28–17 on Damien Williams' 3-yard touchdown run.
 On their next drive, the Chiefs put the game completely out of reach with Mahomes' 60-yard touchdown pass to Sammy Watkins, giving them a 35–17 lead with 7:44 left on the clock.
 Tennessee responded by driving 80 yards in 8 plays, including a fake punt in which punter Brett Kern threw a 28-yard pass to Amani Hooker.
 Tannehill finished the drive with a 22-yard touchdown pass to Anthony Firkser, making the final score 35–24, and sending the Chiefs to the Super Bowl for the first time since 1970.

 Mahomes completed 23/35 passes for 294 yards and three touchdowns, while also leading Kansas City in rushing with eight carries for 53 yards and a score.
 Watkins caught seven passes for 114 yards and a touchdown.
 Tannehill completed 21/31 passes for 209 yards and two touchdowns, while also rushing for 11 yards.
+As of 2025, this remains the Titans only appearance in the AFC Championship after 2002.